makersacademy/bowling-challenge/README.md

 ### Disabling Buttons

-The currentAvailableRolls array also could be used by the interface to
+The currentAvailableRolls array also could be used by the interface to manage which buttons should be disabled.

+-